Swirrl/csvw-issues/issues/001-aligning-linked-data-and-annotated-table.md

 representations; but would also help leverage the tabular structure of the CSV to solve important other problems; most notably performance issues in tabular processing.

+# A second solution

+Define an extended subset of CSVW table schemas in JSON-LD that has the alignment semantics we want, and use that to generate a CSVW that aligns the various table representations with our linked data URI's.